Do you have a road bike for 2023? If you don’t then relax. In this guide, I will help you to choose the best entry-level road bikes.

 However, the Journeyer has some cons as well.
 The biggest one for us is the mechanical disc brakes.
 They’re not as precise as hydraulic disc brakes, and adjusting them can be a pain in the neck.

 One thing to keep in mind is that this bike isn’t completely assembled, and some mechanical skill is required.
-This isn’t necessarily a con but you might want to factor in the cost of assembly by an experienced mechanic before buying.
+This isn’t necessarily a drawback but you might want to factor in the cost of assembly by an experienced mechanic before buying.
 A proper tune-up and inspection are vital to make this bike function properly.

 So consider getting Salsa Journeyer if you want to do multi-day tours, ride gravel roads, or go on road rides and not feel constrained to perfectly smooth asphalt.